 - 1. Select a partition on the Disk Map. - 2.
-Select in the Main Menu: Partition > Assign Drive Letter...
+Call a context menu for the selected object by the right mouse click, then select Assign Drive Letter...

 There are other ways to start up this function, please consult the Interface Overview chapter to know more on the subject.